How to Tip your Wedding Vendors

-First, to start off, tipping is not mandatory, it is supposed to be an expression of gratitude and a thank you for their good service.
+First, to start off on How to Tip your Wedding Vendors, tipping is not mandatory, it is supposed to be an expression of gratitude and a thank you for their good service.

-– Make sure to check ALL contracts, gratuity might already be included in the bill, for vendors such as – Caterer’s, Bartenders, transportation.
+Make sure to check ALL contracts, gratuity might already be included in the bill.
+Especially for vendors like Caterers and Bar when staffing is included.

 If a business owner gave you a nice discount, provided an extra service free of charge, or just really impressed you with their services, it is nice to give them something a little extra as to show your appreciation and gratitude.

-A gift card or maybe a small gift is always thoughtful as well but should not expected.
+A gift card or maybe a small gift is always thoughtful for a vendor that wasn’t too involved in your wedding, but you still want to show your appreciation.

 Officiants – If it is your Pastor / Family Member / Friend that is doing this as a free service.
 A Nice gift is a appropriate, maybe treat them to a nice dinner after the wedding.
 As for a vendor $25 – $75 is more common but not necessary.